 Outsourcing however is not abdication.
 Just because you don’t understand the intricacies of the technology doesn’t mean that your company isn’t ultimately responsible for the outcomes.
 Outsourcing digital transformation does not transfer your core issues to the service provider; you just swap one set of management responsibilities for another.
 Instead of managing in-house assets, your CTO or other responsible in-house party is managing the relationship with the digital transformation agency and any other outsourced service providers.

 As the transformation begins and on through the journey, it’s important that the in-house team continues to be reliable advocates.
-Their enthusiasm and belief in digital power to change business for the better needs to be contagious in a good way.
+Their enthusiasm and belief in digital power to change business for the better need to be contagious in a good way.

 Encourage and support the team to keep their innovative juices flowing.
-As new products, processes, and procedures come on-line, digitalization should become part of the company’s DNA.
+As new products, processes, and procedures come online, digitalization should become part of the company’s DNA.
 It isn’t a part of the strategy; it is the strategy.

 Now that you’ve got a roadmap and picked your partners for the ride, it’s time to take a look at what you can expect along the way and how to assess your results.
 That’s what we will do in the final part of this series.